 By recognizing the signs of a stroke, and ensuring treatment is received as quickly as possible, you can reduce the likelihood of permanent damage and save a life.
 If you think someone is having a stroke, you need to act FAST.

 Cleveland Clinic Abu Dhabi is designated by the Department of Health as the official Stroke Center for the Emirate of Abu Dhabi.
-We provide access to rapid emergency treatment, evaluation, stabilization and post-stroke rehabilitation programs.
+We provide access to rapid emergency treatment, evaluation, stabilization, and post-stroke rehabilitation programs.

-The main waring signs of a stroke can be easily remembered and understood by the acronym, B.E.
+The main warning signs of a stroke can be easily remembered by the words B.E.
 F.A.S.T: